1992 New Zealand rugby union tour of Australia and South Africa

 The 1992 New Zealand tour rugby to Australia and South Africa was the 28th tour by the All Blacks to Australia, and their 6th tour to South Africa.
 It was first official visit by the New Zealand team to South Africa since the controversial tour of 1976.

 The Wallabies defeated the All Blacks in the test series played in Australia by two tests to one, but the All Blacks went undefeated in South Africa including the one test match against the Springboks.

 In Australia

 The All Blacks lost the Bledisloe Cup and won only one test match out of the three played against the Wallabies.

+Playing for the South Australian Invitatation XV in Adelaide, Peter FitzSimons became the first Wallaby, past or present, to be sent off in a game against the All Blacks.